mmcloughlin/verus-analyzer/crates/ide-assists/src/verus_tactic_api_doc.md

-## Example: "Check if this assertion is essential"
-TODO: walk through this example to provide an overall view of how this works
+## Example: "Copy Failing Postconditions to the End"